 Deposit checks remotely by snapping a photo with your mobile device’s camera to cut down on frequent trips to the bank.1 Online and mobile banking also allow you to transfer money between your accounts (in some cases even between your accounts at a different U.S. financial institution) and pay bills quickly and securely.
 Through online banking, you can search your business transaction history, review pending transactions, and view images of paid business checks (up 18 months).

 2. Make payments

 It may help you save time and reduce hassle by paying bills online or with your mobile device.
 Send one-time payments or schedule recurring payments to be made on a set date every month.
 In some cases, you can set up bills to be paid directly from your checking account by providing your account and bank routing numbers.
 Using an online wire service, you can wire money2 to business accounts in the U.S. and worldwide, often on the same business day.

 3. Monitor account activity

 The simpler it is to check your balance, the more likely you are to do it often, which may help you keep track of your business spending and cash flow.
-Make a habit of checking your account balance — anytime on your mobile device or computer.
-You can also set up customized alerts2 to notify you when your balance goes below a certain threshold or when a check posts.
-Plus, access information about your commercial loans or lines of credit online.
+Make a habit of checking your account balance and pending transactions — anytime on your mobile device or computer.
+You can also set up customized alerts3 to notify you when your balance goes below a certain threshold or when a check posts.
+This discipline may help you to avoid overdrafts and better manage your cash flow.

 4. Help reduce risk of fraud

-Your online bank account can also store important documents — account statements and tax records — in one place so you can find statements more easily and simplify your business tax preparation.
-If you haven’t yet done so, choose paperless statements to help reduce the opportunity for identity thieves to steal paper statements from the mail or trash3.
-Keep your contact information updated so you can be notified when new statements or documents are ready, or when there are password changes to your online account.
+If you haven’t yet done so, choose paperless statements to help reduce the opportunity for identity thieves to steal paper statements from the mail or trash.4 Your online bank account can store important documents — account statements and tax records — in one place so you can find statements more easily and simplify your business tax preparation.
+Moreover, keep your contact information updated so you can be notified when new statements or documents are ready, or when there are password changes to your online account.